Allylearning/Frontier-Economics-AI-quiz/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Frontier Economics Quiz

+This is an interactive quiz to be embedded in an AI awareness and ethics training course, developed for Frontier Economics